 Presented to an individual or nonprofit organization for a specific, significant single contribution in the form of a book, an article, or a series of articles published during the past three years that discusses genealogical methods and sources and serves to foster scholarship and/or otherwise advances or promotes excellence in genealogy.
 Learn more.

 Encourages those pursuing a career in genealogy who have demonstrated serious interest in genealogy by attending regional and/or local conferences, undertaking genealogical training, and subscribing to genealogical publications, this award is given annually.
-The prize is a full scholarship for the NGS American Genealogy: Home Study Course.
+The prize is a full scholarship for the current NGS American Genealogical Studies series.
 Learn more about the scholarship requirements.

 NGS Newsletter Competition

 Recognizes the hard work, long hours, and creativity that editors devote to their newsletters.
 Winning organizations or associations receive a one-year organizational membership in the National Genealogical Society.
 Learn more.

 This award encourage and recognize our youth as the next generation of family historians.
 There are two categories, senior and junior.
 The senior category winner (high school student in grades 10–12 or ages 16–18) receives a $500 cash prize, a plaque, the NGS Home Study course, and a one-year NGS membership.
 The junior category winner (middle school student in grades 7–9 or ages 13–15 years) receives a plaque, the NGS Home Study course, and a one-year NGS membership.
 Presentation details of the winning submission may appear in NGS Magazine.
 Learn more.